-FEED Proposal has the meaning given to it in clause 5.3(b)(ii) of this Current Access Arrangement.
+FEED Proposal has the meaning given to it in clause 1.1(a)(i)1.1(a)(i)5.3(b)(ii) of this Current Access Arrangement.

-Forward Haul means the haulage of Gas on the DBNGP where the inlet point is upstream of the outlet point.
+Forward Haul a pipeline service where the inlet point for acceptance of gas into the DBNGP from the customer is upstream of the outlet point for delivery of gas to the customer means the haulage of Gas on the DBNGP where the inlet point is upstream of the outlet point.